 The mACM Profile takes into consideration uses cases that span clinical, health systems management and public health domains.

-A critical requirement of the mACM Profile is the ability to provide basic alerting services within resource-constrained environments with a low barrier to entry.
+A critical goal of the mACM Profile is the ability to provide basic alerting services within resource-constrained environments with a low barrier to entry.
 Such communities may exist at national context for Low and Middle Income Countries (LMICs), as well as underserved communities in high-income countries (e.g., the population targeted by Detroit’s Beacon Project).
 A proliferation of alerting services exists in national health networks of resource-constrained countries (see Figure 42.4.2-1 for an illustrative example) and the mACM Profile fulfills an important need of the ministries of health to provide a central messaging infrastructure.
 Such a centralized infrastructure provides the ministry the ability to:

 Assert and enforce governance policies on the utilization of alerting services on mobile platforms